“There is no tool for development more effective than the education of girls and the empowerment of women.” –Kofi Annan, former U.N. secretary-general

 To address the education gap in Bhikamkor, IPHD introduced the Girls’ Education Program in 2016.
 The program aims to improve girls’ access to high-quality education by sponsoring girls to go to school and involving the community in a multi-pronged approach of advocacy, sponsorship and follow-up.
 Read our Girls’ Education Model to learn more.

 The Youth Feminism and Human Rights projects hope to tackle inequality and mistreatment on the basis of gender, caste and religion in the village by leading educational workshops to secondary school students.

 IPHD also opened a library in the Saheli Community Center to foster a love of learning and run after school programs such as art and English lessons that are free and open to all of Bhikamkor’s girls and boys.

-In the Girls’ Education Program, IPHD employs five Bhikamkor women — two as education advocates, two as full-time school teachers and one as the Saheli Community Center librarian.
+In the Girls’ Education Program, IPHD employs four Bhikamkor women — two as outreach workers, one as full-time school teacher, one as the Saheli Community Center librarian.
 IPHD employs also one man as full-time school-car driver.